Deen Dayal Upadhyaya Antyodaya Yojana

-Deen Dayal Upadhyaya Antyodaya Yojana or DDUAY is one of the Government of India scheme for helping the poor by providing skill training.
-It replaces Aajeevik.
+Deen Dayal Upadhyaya Antyodaya Yojana or DDUAY is one of the Government of India's schemes for helping the poor by providing skill training.
+It replaced Aajeevik.
 The Government of India has provisioned ₹500 crore for the scheme.
-The objective of the scheme is to train 0.5 million people in urban areas per annum from 2016.
+Its objective is to train a half million people in urban areas per annum from 2016.
 In rural areas the objective is to train 1 million people by 2017.
-Further, in urban areas, services like SHG promotion, training centres, vendors markets, and permanent shelters for homeless.
+Further, in urban areas, it aims to provide services like self-help group (SHG) promotion, training centres, vendor markets, and permanent shelters for homeless.
 The aim of the scheme is skill development of both rural and urban India as per requisite international standards.

 History

 The initial scheme Swarnajayanti Gram Swarozgar Yojana (SGSY) was launched in 1999.
 It was renamed as National Rural Livelihood Mission in 2011.
 Finally they were merged into DDU-AY.

 The SGSY was somewhat intended to provide self-employment to millions of villagers.
 The programme aims at bringing the assisted poor families above the poverty line by organising them into self-help groups (SHGs) through a mix of bank credit and government subsidy.
 The main aim of these SHGs was to bring these poor families above the poverty line and concentrate on income generation through combined effort.
 The Swarna Jayanti Swarozgar Yojna (SGSY) has been renamed as National Rural Livelihood Mission (NRLM).
 With this the scheme will be made universal, more focused and time bound for poverty alleviation by 2014.